ufz/ogs/web/content/docs/benchmarks/thermo-mechanics/thermomechanics.md

 \end{equation}
 $$

-The relative error between the numerical simulation and the analytical solution is 9.2 $\cdot$ 10\uexp{-13}.
+The relative error between the numerical simulation and the analytical solution is $9.2 \cdot 10^{-13}$.

-Kolditz, Olaf, Uwe-Jens Görke, Hua Shao, and Wenqing Wang, eds.
+Kolditz, Olaf, Uwe-Jens GÃ¶rke, Hua Shao, and Wenqing Wang, eds.
 Thermo-hydro-mechanical-chemical processes in porous media: benchmarks and examples.
 Vol. 86.
 Springer Science & Business Media, 2012.